afkarxyz/Instagram-Media-Batch-Downloader/README.md

 #

 > [!Warning]
-> - If the download fails and the error `HttpError: '401 Unauthorized...'` appears in the console, please try downloading again.
+> - If the download fails and the error `HttpError: '401 Unauthorized...'` appears, please try downloading it again.
 > - Media from private accounts cannot be downloaded.

 ### [Download](https://github.com/afkarxyz/Instagram-Media-Batch-Downloader/releases/download/v1.2/InstagramMediaBatchDownloader.exe)